Skip to Content

 Finishing Touches

-Chill until firm.
-I recommend over night, but at least 4-5 hours.
-Trim with whipped cream and sprinkle with nutmeg!
+Trim with piped Homemade whipped cream, or a hefty dollop, and Pecan halves!
 Yuuuuuummmmm!
 (Lick the bowl, lick the spatula, lick your fingers…it’s a must!
 I won’t tell!)

 I can never eat just one slice!
 I’ve tried…and failed!
 I’ll own it!
 I love the texture, flavors, creaminess, everything about this pie!